jrosen48/fb-privacy-the-conversation/manuscript.md

 2. depicted in a photo (*detected*); and,
 3. able to be linked by name and photo (*identified*).

 For example, the post below (created for this article through [Generate Status](https://generatestatus.com/fake-facebook-post-generator/) to protect the privacy of students' depicted in the posts we analyzed) would be coded as named, detected, and identified.
+Some posts depicted multiple students that were named, detected, and/or identified.

 <img width="485" alt="example-fb-img" src="https://user-images.githubusercontent.com/4596214/120546913-6aec3680-c3be-11eb-8bb6-ff3acc097fb7.png">